-- Narratives - Applications must not exceed 10 double-spaced pages for the Narratives or 12 pages for Rural Intermediaries and Multi-State applications with more than five operating sites as the pages print out from eGrants.
-AmeriCorps will use the number of locations in the "multi-state operating sites" field in AmeriCorps' webbased management system to determine whether a multi-state application has more than five operating sites.
+- Narratives - Applications must not exceed 10 double-spaced pages for the Narratives or 12 pages for Multi-State applications with more than five operating sites as the pages print out from eGrants.
+AmeriCorps will use the number of locations in the "multi-state operating sites" field in AmeriCorps' web-based management system to determine whether a multi-state application has more than five operating sites.
 The "multi-state operating sites" field can be found by clicking on the "operating sites" link in the system.
-Multi-state applicants that list five or fewer operating sites cannot exceed 10 pages for the Narrative. - \circ $\,$ $\,$ The application sections that count towards the page limit are the: - SF-424 Face Sheet - Executive Summary - Program Design, Organizational Capability, and Cost-Effectiveness & Budget Adequacy narratives. - The application page limit does not include the Budget, Performance Measures, or any required additional documents. - Logic Model - The Logic Model may not exceed three pages when printed with the application from the "Review" tab in AmeriCorps' web-based management system.
+Multi-state applicants that list five or fewer operating sites cannot exceed 10 pages for the Narrative. - The application sections that count towards the page limit are the: - SF-424 Face Sheet - Executive Summary - Program Design, Organizational Capability, and Cost-Effectiveness & Budget Adequacy narratives. - The application page limit does not include Evaluation Summary/Plan, Clarification Summary, Continuation Changes, Budget, Performance Measures, or any required additional documents. - Logic Model - The Logic Model may not exceed three pages when printed with the application from the "Review" tab in AmeriCorps' web-based management system.